-The first point of interest when I took the Each G2000 headset out from the box was it’s size.
-The arms are 45mm wide and the shield shaped ear cups are almost 100mm.
+The first point of interest when I took the Each G2000 headset out from the box was its size.
+The arms are 45mm wide and the shield-shaped ear cups are almost 100mm.
 Having such large earpieces allows the leather pads to completely cover my ears which I found surprisingly comfortable.
 A while ago I reviewed a set of headphones that fully covered my ears in a similar fashion and found they caused my ears to sweat due to a lack of ventilation.
-These Each G2000’s however seem to not suffer from this problem, I assume this is due to the use of more breathable materials.
+The Kotion Each G200 does not seem to not suffer from this problem, I assume this is due to the use of more breathable materials.

 There’s an ample amount of adjustment on the arms to accommodate a large head and a good tension to retain the headset without it feeling uncomfortable over long periods of use.